Types of Palm Trees

 We may be most familiar with taller palms lining beaches or roads, but not all palms are tall and not all are considered trees.
 In fact, it’s actually a misnomer to call all palms “trees.”
 Some are better classified as shrubs, while others have more of a climbing habit, like vines.

 Compact varieties often reach only 6 to 9 feet in height, and palms grown indoors or in containers can be even smaller than their outdoor counterparts.
-At the same time, some species of palms are counted among the tallest tree species in the world.
+At the same time, some palm species are counted among the tallest tree species in the world.
 The Wax Palm, for instance, can grow up to 200 feet tall!

 Hardiness